 Who can draft a bill?

 Anyone - legislators, staff members, state or local agency employees, private groups or individual people.
-For more information on drafting, see Amendment Form: A Basic Guide for Citizens.
+For more information on drafting, see Guidance on Crafting Amendments.
 However, only a legislator can introduce a bill or a resolution after the Revisor of Statutes has approved its form.

 In addition, many Senators and Representatives approach staff members to help them draft a bill.
 House Research, Senate Counsel and Research, the Office of the Revisor of Statutes, and caucus staff members are often called upon to help.

 What is the process for introducing a bill?